 Experts have still not confirmed that COVID-19 caused all of these deaths.

-While there are far fewer COVID-19 deaths in children than in adults, since fewer kids are reportedly getting infected, the number of deaths is very concerning.
+While there are far fewer COVID-19 deaths in children than in adults, the number of deaths is still very concerning.

 “Among the 121 decedents, 30 (25%) were previously healthy (no reported underlying medical condition), 91 (75%) had at least one underlying medical condition, and 54 (45%) had two or more underlying medical conditions.”